I'd been too late.

 "And if you're here to steal from my coke stash again, I'll have you know it's been well hidden this time."

 "I've already told you, I left you money for that shit!"
-Shit… I turned to Naruto, who gave me a look to say 'I'm asking about that later'.
-Kankurou was sat on the sofa with his feet up.
+Fuck… I turned to Naruto, who gave me a look to insure I knew we'd be talking about that later.
+Kankuro was sat on the sofa with his feet up.
 He was passing the joint to someone, and when I stepped into the room I saw Kiba sat on the floor against the two-seater.

 "Alright, red."
 He nodded.